 If you have any questions please Contact Us

-Rebate size.
+REBATE SIZE.
 The rebate is the cut-out in the back of the frame that the glass, mat and backing board fits into.
 Carefully measure the exact outside dimensions of this rebate and then deduct 2mm from each of these dimensions.
 This size will then become your mat size.

 If you have any questions please Contact Us